s4yhii/s4yhii.github.io/_posts/2025-08-25-Tickets-popcorn-please.md

 ![alt text](https://raw.githubusercontent.com/s4yhii/s4yhii.github.io/master/assets/images/Writeup/cinema/four.gif)

 It all started on a lazy evening in April.
-I wasn’t trying to hack anything major, just poking around a movie ticketing site with DevTools open.
+I wasn’t trying to hack anything major, just poking around a movie ticketing site which I'm client of with DevTools open.
 As I added a ticket to my cart, something odd caught my eye: a POST request carrying a mysterious parameter named encInfo.

 `“Why would a frontend encrypt its own traffic before sending it to its backend?”`